rob-k/rob-k.github.io/readme.md

     if (this.crdtController == null) {
         // Create a new CRDT changeListener to handle the CRDTs this.crdtController = new CRDTController(this);
-        crdtController.enableToasts(true);
     }

     if (this.wifip2pConnectionHandler == null) {
-        // Create a new WiFiDirectBroadcastReceiver to handle WiFiP2P connections this.wifip2pConnectionHandler = new WiFiDirectBroadcastReceiver(this, APP_UUID, crdtController.getClientId(),
+        // Create a new WiFiDirectBroadcastReceiver to handle WiFiP2P connections this.wifip2pConnectionHandler = new WiFiDirectBroadcastReceiver(this,
+                APP_UUID, crdtController.getClientId(),
                 this.crdtController);
         crdtController.addConnectionHandler(wifip2pConnectionHandler);
     }